richefeu/rockable/examples/helloworld/readme.md

 ../../src/run input.txt
 ```

-After a few seconds, a hundred files named `confXXX` will have been created (`XXX` ranges from 0 to 99).
+After a few seconds, hundred files named `confXXX` will have been created (`XXX` ranges from 0 to 99).
 To see them, simply invoke `see` without argument. the navigation from one file to another is done with the `+` and `-` keys.
 The mouse usage is explained when typing the key `h`, and keyboard shortcuts are obtained by typing `k`.